23 Sep 2021 HYN Himalayan Yoga Academy

 Yogic Management

-Yogasana prove both palliative and curative in spondylitis, especially in early and newly diagnosed cases, where minimal changes are detected in X-rays.
-Asanas act by reducing muscular tension and spasm and also y correcting posture.
-In addiction, they restore pranic balance in the neck, leading to regeneration of damaged tissues and reversal of abnormal bone growth.
+Yogasana prove both palliative and curative in spondylitis.
+Especially in early and newly diagnosed cases, where minimal changes are detected in X-rays.
+Asanas act by reducing muscular tension and spasm and also by correcting posture.
+In addition, they restore pranic balance in the neck, leading to regeneration of damaged tissues and reversal of abnormal bone growth.

 The following practice program is prescribed for sufferers of cervical spondylitis.
 It should be adopted slowly and carefully under skilled guidance, and then practised each morning.

-1. Asana: pawanmuktasana part 1, especially poorna titali asana (full butterfly), skandha chakra (shoulder socket rotation) and greeva sanchalana ( neck movements).
+Asana: Pawanmuktasana part 1, especially poorna titali asana (full butterfly), skandha chakra (shoulder socket rotation), and greeva sanchalana (neck movements).
 The neck rotation exercises should be performed carefully.
-Vajrasana, shashankasana, shashank bhujangasana, bhadrasana, shavasana, akarna dhanurasana, makarasana, marjari-asana and sarpasana can be performed.

 Later on, as the range of pain free movement increases, the following asana can be gradually adopted: padmasana, matsyasana, yoga mudra, supta vajrasana, saral dhanurasana, and ardha matsyendrasana.